 The Nova Scotia Utility and Review Board (“NSUARB" or “Board") is responsible for the regulation of all public passenger carriers within the Province and interprovincial carriers operating to or from Nova Scotia.
 Carriers are broadly defined to include commercial bus companies, school bus operations, and van pools with a capacity of 9 or more passengers (excluding the driver).
 The mandate includes licensing, approving fares, routes, stops, and equipment for use, as well as hearing complaints against carriers, and hearing applications for modification or discontinuance of service.
 The Board acts under both the Motor Carrier Act and the Federal Motor Vehicle Transport Act (1987).
 A public passenger vehicle is defined as a motor vehicle carrying passengers for gain.

 Effective January 1, 2003, the NSUARB also regulates carriers who operate a commercial vehicle as a public passenger vehicle that has a seating capacity of 8 passengers or less, excluding the driver, and that provides a daily, weekly, or other regular service, or a charter or tour service that enters or departs any municipality.
 The requirements are safety based and not economic in nature.

-The Motor Carrier Division, a division of the Department of Transportation and Active Transit, administers a comprehensive safety inspection program for all passenger vehicles.
+The Motor Carrier Division, a division of the Department of Public Works, administers a comprehensive safety inspection program for all passenger vehicles.
 All public passenger vehicles, including commercial vehicles with a capacity of 8 passengers or less, are inspected by the inspection staff of the Motor Carrier Division.

 Applications for new Motor Carrier licenses or amendments to licenses are filed with the Board.